- Last Updated

 The cognitive behavioural model is a non-state, or non-trance, model of hypnosis.

 We drop the concept of trance or altered state of consciousness to focus instead on motivation, suggestibility, focused attention, imagination and expectation (hypnosis is closely related to placebo response).

-And that the client is the one doing hypnosis it is not being done to them.
+The client is the one doing hypnosis: it is not being done to them.

 So, fundamentally, “all hypnosis is self-hypnosis”.

 We focus on our own special model of cognitive behavioural hypnotherapy, called Hypno-CBT® (read more about our model here).

 2/ You learn to integrate hypnosis with cognitive behavioural therapy

 This means there is a particular focus on identifying the “maintaining factors” that keep clients stuck (rather than going on a search for traumatic childhood events or simply suggesting that symptoms change).